“Play like a champion today”

 Darrol Ray talked about school in an interview-

-“Stay in your books,” he said.
-“If you have even a glimmer of a dream of what you want to do later in life, don’t be afraid … if you want to do X, don’t let somebody tell you you should do A, B and C,”
+“Stay in your books.
+If you have even a glimmer of a dream of what you want to do later in life, don’t be afraid … if you want to do X, don’t let somebody tell you you should do A, B and C,”

 Darrol Ray, retired professional football player

-Brent Venables now coaches the Sooner football team, but his predecessors Barry Switzer and Bob Stoops left him quite a legacy to follow.
+Brent Venables now coaches the Sooner football team, but his predecessors Barry Switzer and Bob Stoops left him a legacy to follow.

-Bootlegger’s Boy.
+Bootlegger’s Boy

 Barry Switzer’s autobiography is an interesting read.